muellerlukas/yourls-socialshare/README.md

 ### Social sharing plugins for [YOURLS](https://yourls.org) > 1.7.5
-- Twitter: Based on the original, included code
+- Remove Twitter: Hides the twitter share-button
-- Facebook: Based on the original, included code
+- Remove facebook: Hides the twitter share-button
+- Telegram: Adds sharing via the "tg"-protocol.
+Favicon of Telegram Web is used as icon.
+- WhatsApp: Adds sharing via either WA-Web or installed WA.
+Favicon of Whatsapp is used as icon.